Noamnes/Data_Visualization_project/README.md

      - `Fminst.ipynb`: Notebook containing the implementation.
      - `my_default_xgc_model.pkl`: Pre-trained XGBoost model.

-3. **Pandas Drawing Analysis**
+3. **Handwritten Algorithms For Drawing Analysis**
-   - **Description**: A project to analyze hand-drawn pandas using various computational geometry techniques, with no use of learning algorithms from external libraries.
+   - **Description**: A project to analyze hand-drawn sketches using various computational geometry techniques, with no use of learning algorithms from external libraries.
    - **Files**:
-     - `Pandas Drawing.ipynb`: Notebook containing the implementation.
+     - `Drawing.ipynb`: Notebook containing the implementation.
      - `train.rar`: Compressed file containing the dataset.